aritra-2506/Reconstruction-of-3D-CT-Volume-from-2D-X-ray-Images-using-Deep-Learning/README.md

 6. Stage 6 - Viewpoint (Frontal+Lateral) (Accuracy = 80.2%) : Here apart from front-view DRR, also lateral-view DRR is fed as input.
 The final setup uses a 2D U-Net, Adam optimizer, Decomposition + Reconstruction Loss, Frontal+Lateral DRR as input, front-view CT as output, both of dimension 512 pixels and pre-processed by Python script and SSIM and PSNR as metrics.

+PSNR for first stage is 16.339 dB and that for last stage is 22.714 dB.
+Absolute Loss values are 150214.282 and 86451.029 for first and last stages respectively.

 Apart from the ‘results’ folder, there is ‘Miscellaneous Results’ folder which contains other expeirments which have been conducted.
 They are:
 	1. Generation of 2D Front-view DRR from 3D front-view CT (Accuracy = 98.1%)
 	2. Reconstruction of 3D Front-view CT from itself (Accuracy = 91.9%)